docksal/docksal/docs/advanced/stack-config.md

 ### PROJECT_INACTIVITY_TIMEOUT

-Defines the timeout of inactivity after which the project stack will be stopped (e.g. 0.5h)
+Defines the timeout of inactivity after which the project stack will be stopped (e.g., 0.5h).

 ### PROJECT_DANGLING_TIMEOUT

-Defines the timeout of inactivity after which the project stack and code base will be entirely wiped out from the host (e.g. 168h).
+Defines the timeout of inactivity after which the project stack and code base will be entirely wiped out from the host (e.g., 168h).
 This requires PROJECTS_ROOT to be set.

 **WARNING: use at your own risk!**